dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 ### Largest Lyapunov Exponent

 Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system scales well with the number of steps, as well as to higher-dimensional systems, without modification, subject only to the memory limits of a single cuda device.
-To overcome single-device memory limits, you must pass a custom parallel scan function that can split the computation over multiple devices -- e.g., by applying parallel scans to different segments of the sequence of Jacobians in different devices, then combining interim results with a final parallel scan in a single device.
+To overcome single-device memory limits, you must pass a custom parallel scan function that can split the computation over multiple devices -- e.g., by applying parallel scans to different segments of the sequence in different devices, then reducing the partial results in a single device.

 For example, if your custom parallel scan is called `MyDistributedScan`, you would execute: